xideme/TableBookingAPI/README.md

 - Create, view, and delete reservations for specific clients.
 - Assign tables to reservations and manage table availability.

 To run backend/frontend, we need to install some packages to the project.
 Here is some steps, if you want to launch the project.

-How to run backend
+Running backend part
 - open terminal in 'backend' folder
 - type 'npm install express'
 - type 'node .'
 - backend should be launched

-How to run frontend
+Running frontend part
 - open terminal in 'tablebookingFrontend' folder
 - type 'npm install express'
 - type 'npm run dev'
 - frontend should be launched

 How to start backend & frontend with one script(IF YOU MANAGED TO INSTALL PACKAGES TO backend & frontend)
 - open terminal in project itself
 - try to type 'npm start'
 - both parts of ends shoulb be launched 😊

 ## Team Resources